Mani Hussaini

 Born in a Kurdish family in Syria, Hussaini came to Norway at the age of twelve when his parents applied for asylum.
 His father, an agriculture engineer, was active in the Kurdistan Democratic Party of Syria.
 The family first sought asylum in Sweden which due to the Dublin Regulation planned to return them to Greece where they first had arrived.
 The family then fled to Norway in 1999, where they were granted the right to stay in 2001 and settled in Jessheim.

 Hussaini became a member of AUF in 2006 and later became leader of the Akershus chapter.
 In the 2011 local elections, he was elected to the Ullensaker municipality council and Akershus county council for the Labour party.
 He was elected as deputy representative to the Parliament of Norway from Akershus for the terms 2013–2017 and 2017–2021.
+He was elected a regular representative from the same constituency in the 2021 election.